How to set up gas and electric for the first time

 2. Find your gas and electricity meters

-During the house-moving process, the estate/letting agent or previous owners should be able to show you where the meters are.
+During the home-moving process, the estate/letting agent or previous owners should be able to show you where the meters are.
 If they can’t, you’ll most likely find them in the kitchen, hallway or meter box outside the property.

 3. Take a meter reading

 On the day you move in, you should take meter readings and submit them to the supplier when they set up your account.
-That way, you’ll avoid getting charged for any energy used by the previous occupants.
+That way, you’ll avoid being charged for any energy used by the previous occupants.

 If you’re disabled, elderly or vulnerable and you’re finding it tricky to read the meter: